-8-year-old hurt in summer camp incident
+8-year-old hurt in summer camp zip line accident

 “At some point, he lost his grip,” O’Leary said Wednesday, declining to release the boy’s name.

-The boy was taken to Maine General Hospital in Augusta by Delta Ambulance and later flown by LifeFlight to Maine Medical Center in Portland, although police described his injuries as not life-threatening.
+The boy was taken to Maine General Hospital in Augusta by Delta Ambulance and later flown by LifeFlight to Maine Medical Center in Portland, where he was listed Wednesday in serious condition, according to Stephen McCausland, spokesman for the Maine Department of Public Safety.

+The boy was among several youths using the zip line to enter the water from a gradually-sloping height of about 50 feet to the water.
+The boat was being used as a safety boat with a camp staffer on board.
+It may have drifted into the path of the zip line, McCausland said in a statement.

 Camp Caribou has temporarily suspended its use of the zip line pending the outcome of an investigation, O’Leary said.